-Host plants give butterflies, moths, and other insects a place to lay their eggs.
+- Host plants give butterflies, moths, and other insects a place to lay their eggs.
 The hatched caterpillars then feed on the plants until they reach the adult stage.

-Trees and shrubs produce flowers, berries, and nuts for birds and mammals.
+- Trees and shrubs produce flowers, berries, and nuts for birds and mammals.

 Bird feeders aren’t strictly necessary.
 But if you like watching birds, you’ll add a lot to your enjoyment by drawing them out of hiding.
 Types of feeders

 Hummingbirds and orioles readily come to nectar and fruit feeders, which are available at seed and hardware stores, or online.
-Nectar feeders require maintenance: Clean them anytime you see mold forming and keep the nectar fresh.
+(Nectar feeders require maintenance: Clean them anytime you see mold forming and keep the nectar fresh.)
 Hummingbird nectar recipe

 Suet is animal fat, and it’s packed full of energy-producing calories.
 In winter it helps birds carry on through punishing temperatures.
 In spring and summer, it gives them energy for building nests, mating and caring for their young.

-Whether you decide to use it all year long or not, it will be popular.
+Any time of year, it will be popular.
 Suet laced with nuts, grains, and fruits is favored by woodpeckers, nuthatches, chickadees and any other animal that can get to it.
 Be sure to place it in a wire cage.

 *Top photo: Kristine Paulus / Flickr; cc by 2.0